CaZa3D/BMGZ/README.md

 3 Nema 17/Nema 14

 ## Acknowledgement
-- Thanks to BitwiseOperator for early feedback, test printing, and the picture.
+- Thanks to BitwiseOperator for early feedback and test printing.
 - Thanks to Masturmynd for creating Pandora's box and showing pics of his early BMGZ cad.
 - Thanks to Mitsubishi for his "***totally genius groundbreaking idea***" of putting the bearing in between the pulley and skirt.